-As a self-conscious emotion, shame informs you of an internal state of inadequacy, unworthiness, dishonor, or regret about which others may or may not be aware.
-Another person, circumstance, or situation can trigger shame in you, but so can a failure to meet your own ideals or standards whether or not they are perfectionist.
-Given that shame can lead you to feel as though your whole self is flawed, bad, or subject to exclusion, it makes you want to withdraw or hide yourself.
+As a self-conscious emotion, shame informs us of an internal state of inadequacy, unworthiness, dishonor, regret, or disconnection.
+Shame is a clear signal that our positive feelings have been interrupted.
+Another person or a circumstance can trigger shame in us, but so can a failure to meet our own ideals or standards.
+Given that shame can lead us to feel as though our whole self is flawed, bad, or subject to exclusion, it motivates us to hide or to do something to save face.
 So it is no wonder that shame avoidance can lead to withdrawal or to addictions that attempt to mask its impact.

-Shame is often confused with guilt--an emotion you might experience as a result of a wrongdoing about which you might feel remorseful and wish to make amends.
-Where you will likely have an urge to admit guilt, or talk with others about a situation that left you with guilty feelings, it is much less likely that you will broadcast your shame.
-In fact, you'll most likely conceal what you feel because shame does not make a distinction between an action and the self.
+Shame is often confused with guilt--an emotion we might experience as a result of a wrongdoing about which we might feel remorseful and wish to make amends.
+Where we will likely have an urge to admit guilt, or talk with others about a situation that left us with guilty feelings, it is much less likely that we will broadcast our shame.
+In fact, we'll most likely conceal what we feel because shame does not make a distinction between an action and the self.
 Therefore, with shame, "bad" behavior is not separate from a "bad" self as it is with guilt.

 Any situation that devalues the self and triggers shame can also trigger anger or even rage.
 This includes situations that incite envy, stir up comparisons, evoke a fear of abandonment, or rouse fantasies about a rival's relative happiness, among other things.
 The anger experienced by a person who is shamed is like an all-consuming poison and it occupies a great deal of conscious thought.
-But if a person who is consumed by shame manages to transfer shame to a loved one, then that person will experience its overwhelming toxic repercussions.
-Shame, when it is taken on by a partner or loved one, can physically and emotionally make a person ill.
+But if one person who is consumed by shame manages to transfer shame to another, then that person will experience its overwhelming toxic repercussions.
+Shame, when it is taken on by a partner, loved one, friend, or stranger can physically and emotionally make a person ill.

 Regardless of the trigger, when shame is experienced the deterioration of an esteemed sense of self can be devastating.
-In addition to the many emotions that can accompany shame, such as envy, anger, rage, and anxiety, we can also include the affects of sadness, depression, depletion, loneliness, and emptiness as a result.
+In addition to the typical emotions that can accompany shame, such as envy, anger, rage, and anxiety, we can also include sadness, depression, depletion, loneliness, and emptiness as a result.
 And this is where shame can become a dangerous emotion.
-When shame is experienced as overwhelming, it can negatively color how you view yourself and how you assess the prospect of recovering your self-esteem.
+When shame results in self-attack, it is overwhelming, and it can negatively color how you view yourself and how you assess the prospect of recovering your self-esteem.
 Even so, people do recover from experiencing shame and they learn a great deal about themselves if they can step back and take a look at what is going on within them.

 For more information regarding my books about emotions: http://www.marylamia.com